Deep Dive: OCI v1.3.0 Compliance & Roadmap

 1. Executive Summary

 Daemonless images are fully OCI-compliant.
-However, the runtime environment (ocijail + podman) currently relies on a custom patch to support critical features (like mlock for .NET apps) via Annotations.
+As of ocijail 0.5.0, the runtime environment natively supports critical FreeBSD features (like mlock for .NET apps) via standard OCI Annotations and the OCI v1.3.0 freebsd object.

 2. OCI v1.3.0: The FreeBSD Spec

-The new specification adds a dedicated freebsd object to the runtime configuration (config.json).
-This eliminates the need for "hacks" or overloading generic fields.
+The specification adds a dedicated freebsd object to the runtime configuration (config.json).
+This eliminates the need for overloading generic fields. ocijail 0.5.0+ fully supports this structure.

 Key Schema Changes